 - A synoptic short answer examination, which will be undertaken at the end of the qualification.
 This will be externally set and assessed, and will be graded Pass, Merit or Distinction.

 All assignments are marked and graded by your tutors.
 There will be an element of practically assessed tasks which you will be observed on in a real work setting which we will arrange.
-There are no examinations for this subject.

 Where can it lead?